Are you confused by the EU VAT MOSS requirements?

 LearnDash is an LMS plugin which doesn’t have a free version.

 This is very unusual within WordPress plugins, but the quality of the plugin will be immediately apparent once you install it on your WordPress website.
-Here are some courses that I created using LearnDash.
+Here are some courses that I created using LearnDash. (note: I have removed them)

 The benefits of LearnDash are literally too many to list.
 But I will try to list the top few.